JimmyP29/MessageDelivery/README.md

 ## Aim
----

 To learn as well as demonstrate my capabilities at:
 - Implementing the above idea as best I can.
 - Following best practises when it comes to Go project/package structures as well as naming conventions and documentation etc as found at https://golang.org/doc/
 - Using a Gitflow branching approach (albeit - on my own).
-This will take the form of `task/` branches off of `master`, I am going to do my best to try and break down the work in as vertical way as I can, I think this will prove to be challenging.
+This will take the form of `task/` branches off of `master`, I am going to do my best to try and break down the work in as vertically way as I can, I think this will prove to be challenging.
 - `Testing` - I will be implementing tests within my packages for sure.
 I will *not* be taking a TDD approach to this however as I have never worked that way before anyway.
 I have enough to get used to as it is so I am not adding that to the pile! :sweat_smile:

 *__NOTE: I am going to use this README to log my progress with this project.
 This exercise, to me; is as much about learning as it is demonstrating so I think this will be (alongside the git history) - valuable to the reader.__*

 ## Initial Thoughts
----

 I need to ensure that communication between the Hub and Clients is done on the network layer.
 My mind wandered to the following 3 places...

 `http`